Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Deployment/README.md

 ### Accessing Key Vault using Managed Identity

 In [router.js](./App/routes/router.js), we use the [@azure/identity](https://www.npmjs.com/package/@azure/identity) to access the environment credentials via Managed Identity, and then the [@azure/keyvault-secrets](https://www.npmjs.com/package/@azure/keyvault-secrets) to access the Key Vault and grab the secret.
-Then we initialize the wrapper with the secret obtained from Key Vault:
+Finally, we initialize the wrapper with the secret obtained from Key Vault:

 ```javascript
 const identity = require("@azure/identity");